• An addendum to Rule 3 regarding fan-translated works of things such as Web Novels has been made. Please see here for details.

 The words of his mother reverberated in his head, and Dyllaine smiled.

 "D-Dyllaine, I know that smile.
-Put the vial down- t-that's got the concentration of twenty whole bottles!
+Put the vial down- t-that's got the concentration of twenty different herbs!
 You can't just raw-dog it!"
-Sylvia exclaimed, grabbing onto Dyllaine's hand.
+Sylvia exclaimed, as she grabbed Dyllaine's hand.

 Their eyes met, hers pleading, and his vibrant.